confirmedcode/Lockdown-Blog/_posts/2020-12-09-heres-what-the-do-not.markdown

 author: "Johnny Lin"
 ---

-### Why do you have to opt in?
-Are there people who actually want their data to be sold?
+### And why is it even an option?
+Are there people who *want* their data to be sold?

 ![Credit: Unknown — if you know the original author, let me know and I’ll cite it.](https://cdn-images-1.medium.com/max/2000/1*UyU_XbnAcNwlrD5WMqHWIw.jpeg)